 Eastern monasticism in the Mercurion

-The Purgatory Chapel of Tortora
+The Church of the Purgatory in Tortora

 A depiction of the zodiac